Mauve Factor, Pyroluria or Pyrrole Disorder are three different names used for the same genetic condition.

 What causes Mauve Factor?

-Mauve Factor is a blood disorder whereby cells, called kryptopyrroles, multiply too rapidly during the process of haemoglobin production.
+Mauve Factor is a blood disorder whereby cells, called kryptopyrroles, multiply too rapidly during the process of hemoglobin production.
 This blocks the receptor sites for Vitamin B6 and zinc and causes severe deficiencies to develop.
 The lack of these vital nutrients directly affects brain chemistry and psychological health.

 People with Mauve Factor usually have a family history of: